Bats, Beasts, and Beacons, oh my! Geofencing and Privacy this Halloween

 How could parents alleviate safety concerns, while doing the right thing in regard to their child’s data?

 TomTom’s Geofencing API puts what data is used for your application’s actions, and how much, under full control of the developer.
-This means that the developer can opt to completely anonymize data and retain only what basic location points are necessary to perform desired actions, such as sending fence reports.
+This means that the developer can opt to completely anonymize data and retain only what basic location points are necessary to perform desired actions.

 This is important for a few reasons – one of the most important being that in this time of ethical data firestorms, developers are our catalysts for change.
 Only they know, at the code level, what data about users is retained vs what is necessary for the application to operate to its standards.
 Thus, the final decision of what data is processed, anonymously or not, lies with the person who built the application itself.